Home›Articles›Comparison›FD vs RD

 Senior citizen benefit +0.25% to +0.5% extra rate +0.25% to +0.5% extra rate

-Fixed Deposit — Deep Dive
+Fixed Deposit, Deep Dive

 An FD is the default choice when you have a lump sum sitting idle.
 You deposit the entire amount upfront, and interest accrues on the full principal from day one.
 Banks offer FDs for tenures as short as 7 days (useful for parking funds between investment decisions) and as long as 10 years.

 The biggest advantage of an FD is the compound interest effect on the full principal.
-At 7.25% compounded quarterly for 3 years, ₹5 lakh grows to approximately ₹6.2 lakh — entirely predictable and guaranteed.
+At 7.25% compounded quarterly for 3 years, ₹5 lakh grows to approximately ₹6.2 lakh, entirely predictable and guaranteed.
 The Fixed Deposit Calculator can model this precisely for any amount, rate, and tenure.

 FDs also offer tax-saving variants under Section 80C: 5-year tax-saver FDs allow a deduction of up to ₹1.5 lakh from taxable income, though they carry a 5-year lock-in with no premature withdrawal.
 Regular FDs carry no Section 80C benefit.

-Recurring Deposit — Deep Dive
+Recurring Deposit, Deep Dive

 An RD is designed for disciplined monthly saving when no lump sum is available.
-Every month, a fixed amount is debited from your account and deposited into the RD.
+Every month, a fixed amount gets debited from your account and deposited into the RD.
 Interest accrues on each instalment from its deposit date, producing a stepped-interest structure rather than full-tenure compounding on the entire amount.

 Use the Recurring Deposit Calculator to compute exact maturity values for your instalment amount and tenure.